awused/manga-upscaler/README.md

 ## Prefetching

-There's a second option to just enable prefetching of normal resolution images.
+~~There's a second option to just enable prefetching of normal resolution images.
 When using this you should decrease the preload setting in Mangadex to just one image, since it will be redundant.
-Prefetching from this script will cross chapter boundaries when the sub groups remain the same.
+Prefetching from this script will cross chapter boundaries when the sub groups remain the same.~~

-Prefetching without upscaling does not require the server to be running or installed.
+~~Prefetching without upscaling does not require the server to be running or installed.~~

+Prefetching normal images is currently disabled since Mangadex issues temporary bans for exceeding their limits.
+Use the built-in Mangadex preloader and don't open too many tabs at once.

 ## Running the Server

-The server is only necessary for upscaling.

 `go get -u github.com/awused/manga-upscaler`